 Important: This lesson is essential to any of you who wish to trade like pros and become a Forex master.
 It is advised to go through it again briefly, to make sure you have got all the terms and information right, as it is impossible to turn into a professional trader without truly understanding the meaning and roles of Support and Resistance Levels!

 It is time to switch to maximum energy!
 You have now completed more than half of our course, taking huge steps towards the target.
 Let’s conquer our objective!

-In the next chapter you will equip you with various technical indicators for your toolbox for Forex technical trading strategies.
+The next chapter you will equip you with various technical indicators for your toolbox for Forex technical trading strategies.

 - Choose a pair and go to its chart.
-Identify support and resistance levels along with the trend.
+Identify support and resistance levels along the trend.
 Distinguish between weaker trends (2 lows or 2 peaks) and stronger ones (3 rehearsals or more)